- Academic English Studies (ESL)

 Additional Information for Presenters

 Audiovisual Needs: We ask presenters to communicate their AV needs via email at any time before the symposium.
 We are able to provide a shared laptop, data projector, and large screen at all sessions.
 Please indicate if your presentation requires audio playback, special software, or other lighting or sound support.
 We ask presenters to bring their work on a flash drive and to take a few moments to download their presentations to the shared computer desktop before the session begins.
 We strongly recommend that all presenters test their presentations on a computer other than the ones on which the presentations were initially created.
+We have been advised that the recommended resolution for PowerPoint presentations is 16:9 for optimal display.
 The College provides wireless Internet access.
 Instructions are available at the symposium information table.